Honkai: Star Rail Tier list

 Please keep in mind that Honkai: Star Rail is a game where team building matters most and while our tier list takes the optimal setup into account, a lot of characters can work and do well - even those ranked lower - when you invest into them.
 Also for story or lower difficulties of Simulated Universe, you don't need to worry about ratings and tiers.
 You can safely clear that content even with F2P characters as long as you build your team correctly.

-These tier lists rate characters based on their average performance in Memory of Chaos, Pure Fiction and Apocalyptic Shadow regardless of turbulence, whimsicality and cacophony.
+These tier lists rate characters based on their average performance in Memory of Chaos, Pure Fiction and Apocalyptic Shadow regardless of turbulence, whimsicality and cacophony (last 3 phases specifically).
 Characters rated higher will perform well without the need to rely on these and will only benefit more from receiving them.
 As new mechanics, characters and challenges are introduced each tier list will be updated.

 Important!
 Characters are ordered alphabetically within a tier.